makoffee/SaaS-MarketingSite-Template/src/guidelines/Guidelines.md

 ---

-*This document serves as the single source of truth for the eysign project.
-All development decisions should align with these guidelines to ensure consistency, quality, and maintainability.*
+This document serves as the single source of truth for the project.
+All development decisions should align with these guidelines to ensure consistency, quality, and maintainability.